 YDA trains youth from under-represented backgrounds how to make professional-quality documentary films.
-Through intensive mentorship, students learn to appreciate and amplify their voice, their story, and their ideas.
-Topics include suicide/mental health, race/self-image, and immigration, among others.
+Through intensive mentorship, students learn to locate and amplify their voices, their stories, and their ideas.
+Topics include suicide/mental health, race, gender, and immigration, among others.
 When complete, YDA teaches our youth how to use their films in the community to spark dialogue and inspire change.

 YDA students not only gain technical and professional skills for a career in film, television or media, but also a deep understanding of how to transpose a story idea into a documentary film.
 Film allows them to share their lived experience in a way that empowers and inspires both the filmmaker and the audience, creating advocates around a cause, and allowing our youth to become engaged citizens in our community.

 In 2019, YDA created a new tv series called OUR TIME on Rocky Mt.
 PBS.
-We are looking for individuals and companies who would like to sponsor the series and be included in our underwriting credits on TV!
+We are looking for individuals and companies to sponsor the series in 2021-22 as we go national to over 333 PBS stations.

 Research shows that youth from under-served backgrounds, who can articulate clear narratives about their community, show increased resiliency and college readiness.